AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
-	What the devil! my own Fan---why who the devil would have thought of seeing you here, dizzen'd out in that fine gown, with a sack round your waist---and a long petticoat trailing on 	the ground---and a turbot on your head, why what's become of your straw hatÊ[125]Ê and linen gown.
+	What the devil! my own Fan---why who the devil would have thought of seeing you here, dizzen'd out in that fine gown, with a sack round your waist---and a long petticoat trailing on 	the ground---and a turbot on your head, why what's become of your straw hatC

-1stÊLa.
+[125]C
+ and linen gown.

+1stC
+La.
 	She is altered in that garb to please the great Mogul.